 Similar to a word processing document, a text box is an object that holds text (a single character, a single word, entire sentences, or paragraphs).
 Editing in a text box is just like working in a word processor.
 You can cut, copy, and paste selected text easily, and format the text as needed.
-In addition, a text box can hold other components.
+A text box can also hold other components.
 This topic introduces how you can insert text boxes in a report, format the paragraphs and text in a text box, and use the other text box features.

 You can use text boxes in page reports that use query resources only.

 - Inserting Text Boxes in a Page Report